diahara07/Sentinel3-Finland-CloudClassification/README.md

 nc_dir = '/content/drive/MyDrive/FINLAND CLOUD DATA/dataset'
 ```
 ### Convert nc datasets to numpy .npy file and stack bands

+The script reads .nc files, processes them using netCDP4 and basemap packages, saves each one as an image, and then saves all the processed arrays as a single .npy file.

 ```
 !pip install netCDF4